puzzmo-com/xd-crossword-tools/README.md

   - Clues
   - Notes (optional)

-  This library implements that behavior, but also supports a markdown header format whereby you could write an `xd` document like:
+  This library respects that behavior, but also supports a markdown header format whereby you could write an `xd` document like:

   ```md
   ## Meta